Centriscidae

 The Centriscidae are a family of fishes from the order Syngnathiformes which includes the snipefishes, shrimpfishes, and bellowfishes.
-A small family, consisting of only about a dozen marine species, they are of an unusual appearance, as reflected by their common names.
-The species in this family are restricted to relatively shallow, tropical parts of the Indo-Pacific.
+A small family, consisting of only about over a dozen marine species in two subfamilies, they are of an unusual appearance, as reflected by their common names.
+Shrimpfish are restricted to relatively shallow, tropical parts of the Indo-Pacific, while snipefish and bellowfish are found in temperate and deeper tropical waters worldwide.